cardoo-finance/integration-doc/index.md

 ## One-time orders <a name="api-orders-onetime"></a>
-One-time orders endpoints allow you to create orders for customers that don’t have a subscription at Cardoo.
+One-time orders endpoints allow you to create orders for customers.

 ### POST /partner_api/orders/onetime <a name="api-orders-onetime-post"></a>